frisbro303/signDNE_python/README.md

 ## Introduction

 -- description goes here.
 I.E. use as library, use of command line interface, preprocessing bla. bla. bla.

-## Command line interface
--- description go here
+The functionality is contained in the function:
 ```
 ariaDNE(mesh, watertight_mesh=None, bandwidth=0.08, cutoff=0, distance_type='Euclidean', precomputed_dist=None)
 ```
-Calculates the local signed DNE for each vertex, the DNE, the positive component of the DNE and the negative component of the DNE.
+The function calculates the local signed DNE for each vertex, the DNE, the positive component of the DNE and the negative component of the DNE.

+## Command line interface
+-- description go here

 ### Usage

 ```